abtExp/100daysOfMLCode/Week 1(29-12-2018 - 04-01-2019 )/day 3(31-12-2018)/Readme.md

 * ✍️ will work on the draft of probabilistic inference of ML models.
 * 🙇🏻‍♂️
-will make plans for tomorrow's tasks.
+will make plans for tomorrow's tasks. links for today : <a href='https://github.com/abtExp/ArxivImpl/1511.06309'>arxiv</a>, <a href='https://github.com/abtExp/kaggleKernels'>kaggle</a>, course is part of pytorch scholarship challenge on udacity, blog will be posted by 4th jan on <a href='http://abtexp.wordpress.com'>exp labs</a>